-8) Agree that this report be made available to all Members of the Council in advance of the Council Tax setting meeting on 24th February, and a final report is produced for the Council meeting incorporating the information from preceptors, and the final decisions of the Cabinet on the budget.
+8) A final report will be produced for the Council meeting incorporating the information from preceptors, and the final decisions of the Cabinet on the budget.

 Medium Term Financial Strategy

 9) To note the comments in the report on the Council's financial position in respect of the years following 2016/17.